 If the family is exhausted and needs a break from caregiving, is respite care available?

-Ask if there are requirements that need to be met first, what type of care is offered, and who provides the care.
+Ask whether any requirements must be met first, what type of care is offered, and who provides the care.

 2. What is the expectation about the family’s role in caregiving?